Sawmills, opera houses, train stations, merchants and entrepreneurs all had a hand in shaping one of North America’s largest remaining Chinatowns.

 Funds raised will support the digitization and description of 4,000 photographs and 50 posters donated to the City of Vancouver Archives by Paul Yee, an activist, historian, curator, archivist, public servant, and award-winning writer of fiction for children and adults.
 To learn more about the Archives, please visit vancouver.ca/archives; to learn more about the records of Paul Yee, please visit searcharchives.vancouver.ca/paul-yee-fonds

-If you can't make this walk, don't worry, we are planning some walks (in other locations) soon — stay tuned!
+~ EVENT IS SOLD OUT ~ thank you for all your support!
+If you didn't get tickets, don't worry, we are planning some walks (in other locations) soon — stay tuned!